Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-At GymbaROO we advise that you never let your babies sleep in car capsules out of the car due to the postural challenges the semi-curled position creates to the back and neck, as well as the prolonged flexed position that prevents the baby stretching out fully into the extended position.
+At GymbaROO-KindyROO we advise that you never let your babies sleep in car capsules out of the car due to the postural challenges the semi-curled position creates to the back and neck, as well as the prolonged flexed position that prevents the baby stretching out fully into the extended position.
 This also applies to any device that puts a baby in this position, such as bouncinettes and rockers.

 Extension of the muscles is important to develop healthy muscle tone and enables the inhibition of a reflex that enables babies to move forward on their tummies.
 Now there is an even more important reason for babies to be transferred out of car seats and into another form of carrier – such as a pram or your arms.
 Several research studies now confirm that this curled position leads to decreased oxygen levels which can hamper healthy brain function and can also tragically result in death from positional asphyxiation.
-Click here to learn how to encourage baby’s healthy brain development with our free online videos.
+Click here to learn how to encourage baby’s healthy brain development with our online baby classes.

 Researchers from Auckland University and the Cot Death Association warn that babies’ time in car safety seats should be kept to a minimum, after the latest findings in their long-running research.